LordMike/MBW.Libraries.DeviceIOControlLib/README.md

         }
     }

 In the code above, we have all the boilerplate as well (such as the CreateFile DLL import from [pinvoke.net][3]).
 After we get the handle, we use it in the DeviceIOControlWrapper, and simple call some Storage methods on it.
 For CD drives, we can eject and 'load' media.
-I do that, and voilà, CD tray opens and closes.
+I do that, and voilÃ , CD tray opens and closes.

 ----------

 **Reading out information about hard drives**

 The thing that got me started, was reading out sector sizes.
-So, let’s do that.
+So, letâ€™s do that.
 Working from code above, we open a handle to PhysicalDriveN instead (all hard drives attached are mapped this way).

     SafeFileHandle safeHandle = CreateFile(@"\\.\PhysicalDrive0", FileAccess.ReadWrite, FileShare.ReadWrite, IntPtr.Zero, FileMode.Open, FileAttributes.Normal, IntPtr.Zero);